 Fifty percent of the total opportunity for the Incentive Plan is awarded in cash following the plan year (current incentive award) and 50 percent is mandatorily deferred for three years after the end of the Plan year (deferred incentive award).
-The deferred incentive awards earned from 2020 - 2022 were based on the safety and soundness metric, which is tied to our market capitalization ratio defined as the market value of total capital divided by the par value of capital stock.
+The deferred incentive awards earned from 2021 - 2023 were based on the safety and soundness metric, which is tied to our market capitalization ratio defined as the market value of total capital divided by the par value of capital stock.
 The market capitalization ratio is measured as the simple average at 36 month ends in the three-year performance period using the base-case interest rate and business environment used in reports to the Board at each month end.
 If our market capitalization ratio is greater than 100 percent during the deferred performance period, the final value will be 100 percent of the deferred award plus interest based on the annual interest rates applicable to the qualified defined benefit plan.
 No payment would be made for the deferred incentive award if the market capitalization ratio, calculated as noted above, was less than 100 percent for the three-year deferral period.

 Except as noted above with respect to exam ratings, the Board has ultimate authority over the Incentive Plan and may modify or terminate the Plan at any time or for any reason.
 The Board also has discretion to increase or decrease any Incentive Plan awards.
-In addition, payments under the Plan are subject to certain claw back provisions that allow us to recover any incentive paid to a participant based on achievement of financial or operational goals that subsequently are deemed to be inaccurate, misstated or misleading.
-The Board believes these claw back requirements serve as a deterrent to any manipulation of financial statements or performance metrics in a manner that would assure and/or increase an incentive payment.
+In addition, payments under the Plan are subject to certain clawback provisions that allow us to recover any incentive paid to a participant based on achievement of financial or operational goals that subsequently are deemed to be inaccurate, misstated or misleading.
+The Board believes these clawback requirements serve as a deterrent to any manipulation of financial statements or performance metrics in a manner that would assure and/or increase an incentive payment.

-2022 Incentive Plan.
-For calendar year 2022, the Board approved a total of six performance measures in the functional areas of Franchise Value Promotion, Mission Assets and Activities and Stockholder Risk/Return.
+2023 Incentive Plan.
+For calendar year 2023, the Board approved a total of six performance measures in the functional areas of Franchise Value Promotion, Mission Assets and Activities and Stockholder Risk/Return.
 The mix of financial and non-financial goals measures performance across our mission and corporate objectives and is intended to discourage unnecessary or excessive risk-taking.
 Because we consider risk management to be an essential component in the achievement of our mission and corporate objectives, the goals below include a separate risk-related metric.

-At its January 2023 meeting, following certification of the 2022 performance results and in accordance with those results, the Board authorized the distribution to the Named Executive Officers of the current awards shown in Note 2 to the Summary Compensation Table.
-For the 2022 plan year, we cumulatively achieved approximately 91 percent of the available maximum incentive opportunity.
-This was higher than the 81 percent overall performance achieved for 2021 primarily due to exceeding the target performance level for five of the six goals in 2022.
+At its January 2024 meeting, following certification of the 2023 performance results and in accordance with those results, the Board authorized the distribution to the Named Executive Officers of the current awards shown in Note 2 to the Summary Compensation Table.
+For the 2023 plan year, we cumulatively achieved approximately 88 percent of the available maximum incentive opportunity.
+This was lower than the 91 percent overall performance achieved for 2022, primarily because one of the six goals in 2023 only met threshold performance.

-The following table presents the incentive weights, threshold, target and maximum performance levels, and the actual results achieved for the 2022 Incentive Plan performance measures for all Named Executive Officers.
+The following table presents the incentive weights, threshold, target and maximum performance levels, and the actual results achieved for the 2023 Incentive Plan performance measures for all Named Executive Officers.